meloburr/selenite/README.md

 # Selenite
-Termil is a light-weight, modern, minimalist terminal app.
+Selenite is a light-weight, modern, minimalist terminal app.